 So you’ve found the perfect fixer-upper house, one which will serve you well either for investment purposes or as a new residence.

-There’s only one problem, though: it has home foundation problems.
+There’s only one problem, though: it needs home foundation repair.

 Three ways that Uncle Sam can help